 - Stir decarbed kief or BHO or infused coconut oil into yogurt, cottage cheese, or ice cream.

-Dank Dorm Room Dining Recipes
+Dank Dorm Room Marijuana Recipes

 These easy to make recipes are great medicated or unmedicated.
 They take no pots or pans whatsoever and are quick and easy to make using ingredients and that are both inexpensive and easy to get your hands on